First FlexSim Model

 You can now see a visual indicator of the connection, with an outward-pointing red arrow showing the Output port on the Source, an inward-pointing red arrow showing the Input port on the Queue, and a black line between them.
 There’s another way to connect objects—left-click the Queue and notice the white arrow just outside of the manipulation handles.
 Left-click and drag from that arrow to the Processor to connect them.
 Choose your preferred connection method and finish up by connecting the Processor to the Sink.

 We also have some observations for our Processor, which represents our testing station.
 Left-click on the Processor to bring up its Properties, and then find the “Process Time” field in the “Processor” area.
 The default value is a static number, so click the black arrow to the right of the field, hover over “Statistical Distribution,” and choose “Triangular.”
-This distribution wants three parameters—the minimum time testing will take, which is 8 seconds; the maximum time it will take, which is 30 seconds; and the testing time we observed most often, which is 15 seconds.
+This distribution wants three parameters—the minimum time testing will take, which is 8 seconds; the maximum time it will take, which is 30 seconds; and the testing time we observed most often, or mode, which is 15 seconds.
 While you’re here, let’s rename this Processor to “TestingStation” using the naming field at the top of the Properties pane.

-This model is actually ready to run.
+This model is ready to run.
 Just above the Library and Model View you’ll find the Simulation Control Bar.
 It’s good practice to always press the “Reset” button to get everything to its starting state, and then press the “Run” button to run the simulation.
 It might take a few seconds for the Source to add our first flow item to the system.
 Press the “Skip” button to skip to the next simulation event, where our box passes right through the Queue and into the Processor, and then leaves the model through the Sink after processing.
 You’ll notice a few things in our model.
 We’re using statistical distributions, or stochastics, instead of fixed numbers for things like arrival rate in the Source or processing time in the Processor.
-Using random numbers adds, well, RANDOMNESS to the model, since just like in the real world there is often variability in how long things take.
+Using random numbers adds—you guessed it—RANDOMNESS to the model, since just like in the real world there is often variability in how long things take.
 Simulation lets you capture this complexity in a way spreadsheets can’t.
 If you use the Run Speed slider to increase the simulation run speed, you’ll see the flow item queue grow and shrink over time, all thanks to variability.

 The second thing you’ll notice is that the flow items teleport from object to object.
 Press the “Stop” button in the Simulation Control Bar and let’s introduce the Task Executer.